SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

 The above configuration will instruct mash to test images that have the `AmdSevSnp_enabled` feature setting using the specified instance type from the `test_instance_catalog` in the specified region.
-In addition to the tests specified for the image the additional test wit hthe name `test_sles_sev_snp` will be executed.
+In addition to the tests specified for the image the additional test with the name `test_sles_sev_snp` will be executed.

 ## EC2 account